WFP-VAM/DataBridgesAPI/README.md

 - After implementing something, test it (using pytest)!
 - Use issues to track your code.
 - **DO NOT COMMIT** sensitive files

-We know, they seem a lot, but after some initial effort you will thank us (or maybe not).